PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Now that we have experience with containers and building a deployment pipeline for a single service, it's time to build a deployment pipeline for an entire microservice system.
 We will be setting this up to work on our local machine for now, but in our next recipe will explore how to lift this into a cloud environment.

 ### Getting Ready
-In the Chapter 'Understanding Microservices' we developed a small microservice system.
+In **Chapter 10 Building Microservice Systems** we developed a small microservice system.
 For this recipe we will be deploying this system using techniques used in the previous recipes in this chapter.
-So to get ready we need to grab a copy of the code from the last recipe in chapter 7 'Adding a Queue Based Service'.
-This code is available in the accompanying source for the microservices chapter under `source/Queue_Based_Service`.
+So to get ready we need to grab a copy of the code from the last recipe in chapter 10 'Adding a Queue Based Service'.
+This code is available in the accompanying source for **Chapter 10 Building Microservice Systems** under `source/Queue_Based_Service`.

 This recipe builds on the work of our previous recipe 'Creating a Deployment Pipeline' and it is necessary to complete that recipe before proceeding with this one.
 We also assume that Docker, Minikube and Jenkins are installed locally as required by the previous recipe.